 The major progresses from foundation units in your junior year to senior-intermediate units treating specific topics in depth, then senior-advanced units offering training in disciplinary method or an opportunity to focus on a key period or theme.
 Our aim is that, on attaining your major you will be able to frame and answer historical questions and be a free-thinking, independent historian of the Classical past.

 The world is full of monuments and memories of Classical Greece and Rome.
 A major in Ancient History equips you to meet them in their ancient and modern setting and to understand their historical and cultural importance both then and now.

 A major in Ancient History will also help you to further develop key skills, including the ability to synthesise large amounts of data into a coherent and persuasive argument as well as to communicate effectively both orally and through the written word.

 A major in Ancient History requires 36 senior credit points including at least 24 credit points from core units of study of which six must be at 3000 level.

 The units of study for the major can be found in the Table A unit of study table for Ancient History.
 The table shows units of study on offer in the current handbook year.
 You may find information regarding a full list of units of study available to the major on the departmental website.

 Junior units of study (1000 level)

-You complete 12 junior credit points in Ancient History to gain an understanding of three different approaches, historiographic, archaeological and literary, to the cultures and histories of ancient Greece and Rome.
+If you intend on completing a major in Ancient History you should complete 12 junior credit points in Ancient History in your first year to gain an understanding of three different approaches – historiographic, archaeological and literary – to the cultures and histories of ancient Greece and Rome.

 Other pathways to an Ancient History major are possible.
 Because of its close disciplinary affinity, we welcome students who have completed 12 junior credit points of History as well as those who have combined one junior unit in Ancient History with a junior unit from History, Philosophy, Archaeology, Latin or Ancient Greek.